marcociny/darkestroom/README.md

 `pacman -S --needed base-devel mingw-w64-ucrt-x86_64-toolchain ncurses-devel`

-Then, give the command prompt the ability to compile by doing point 7 of [this guide,](https://code.visualstudio.com/docs/cpp/config-mingw#_prerequisites) and finally compile by entering the directory where *main.cpp* is located and running this command:
+Then, give the command prompt the ability to compile by following point number 7 of [this guide,](https://code.visualstudio.com/docs/cpp/config-mingw#_prerequisites) and finally compile by entering the directory where *main.cpp* is located and running this command:

 `g++ main.c -o darkestroom.exe -lncurses -DNCURSES_STATIC`